College Planning Checklists

 Academic Probation - All colleges require students to maintain a minimum cumulative grade point average (GPA) to remain in school.
 Any student not maintaining satisfactory progress toward his/her educational objectives will be placed on probation for a semester.

 Academic Suspension - A student on Academic Probation may be placed on Academic Suspension if he/she fails to maintain or achieve the minimum cumulative GPA required.
-A student placed on suspension will be dismissed from the college for a specified time period - usually one semester.
+A student placed on suspension will be dismissed from the college for a specified time period - usually a minimum of one semester.
 Specific requirements may be placed on the student’s re-entry into college.

 Advanced Standing Credit - These are credit hours that an institution accepts toward a degree from courses that the student has earned elsewhere.
 Such credit may be given for work done at another higher education institution, by examination or "testing out," or by military service.